 So sadly this GR440 especially in comparison with my last’s year trek, the GR107, was disappointing.
 Far too many tarmac/roads.
 The red and white painted stripes to show you the way for the GR were in many places existent, you could walk miles without seeing one.
 There were quite a few signs for mountain bike riding, but for walking little or none.
 For a GR that’s meant to be known and walked, there just weren’t any.
 For instance for the 160 kms that I walked I saw maybe 5 signposts showing GR440.

 Luckily I had my brand new Garmin 66i with the trace on the screen.
 Otherwise, I couldn’t have done it.
 See the link higher up on this page.

 So in all, a shame.
 I love the Limousin.
 It’s a region of France that I really do like.
 But this GR, no. It’s obvious that the regional/local government doesn’t care about the GR440.
 Very few signposts.
 Very few Red & White ‘balisage’ to indicate the correct paths to take.

-When I did the GR107 Le Chemin des Bonhommes, last year, https://www.minty95.com/j5oq about 110 kms, I could have done it without a GPX trace, but not this GR440.
+When I did the GR107 Le Chemin des Bonhommes, last year, https://bit.ly/2YckYUb about 110 kms in all, I could have done it without a GPX trace, but not this GR440.

 Unlike the GR107, there are no fountains on the trail, (I found one, thanks to a guy who showed me as it’s hidden away and told me it was drinkable), last year’s there were sometimes three or more per day, here, also no commerces, (I found one after 15 kms walking but that was it) I came across three cafés, where I could drink a coffée or a beer and quickly charge my phone. few inhabitants in the Limousin, you can walk quite a while before seeing a house or houses with people in.